The Price of Connectivity in Fair Division: Maximin Share Fairness

 We remark that the proof of Theorem~\ref{thm:mms-two-connectivity-1} also yields a polynomial-time algorithm for computing a bipartition such that both parts have value at least $1/k$ of the MMS.
 To compute an allocation between two agents such that both agents receive $1/k$ of their MMS, we simply let the first agent compute a desirable bipartition, and let the second agent choose the part that she prefers.
 Since $\text{MMS}(u,2)\leq u(M)/2$, the second agent is always satisfied.

 Before we move on to results about graphs with higher connectivity, we show the following lemma, which will help simplify our subsequent proofs.
-The lemma implies that in order to prove a lower bound on the PoC in the case of two agents, it suffices to establish the bound for utility functions such that in a MMS partition, the two parts are of equal value.
+The lemma implies that in order to prove an upper bound on the PoC in the case of two agents, it suffices to establish the bound for utility functions such that in an MMS partition, the two parts are of equal value.